 Once the pupae are dead, cocoons are then soaked in water to be more easily unraveled.
 The pupae are then discarded or, in some countries, eaten.

-For a fabric that accounts for less than 0.2% of the world fiber market, that's a pretty staggering death toll.
+For a fabric that accounts for less than 0.2% of the world fiber market, that’s a pretty staggering death toll.11

-As for whether silkworms or insects in general are sentient and able to experience pain, studies conducted with morphine (like this one) demonstrate insects' responses as being indicative of an ability to feel pain, but–the scientific community remains conflicted.
-Silkworms do possess a central nervous system and brain and definitely display nociception, but an in-depth investigation as to their ability to feel pain will have to be another video entirely.
-(For an explanation of the difference between nociception and pain, see this video post.)
+As for whether silkworms or insects in general are sentient and able to experience pain, studies conducted with morphine demonstrate insects’ responses as being indicative of an ability to feel pain, but–the scientific community remains conflicted.13 Silkworms do possess a central nervous system14 and brain15 and definitely display nociception, but an in-depth investigation as to their ability to feel pain will have to be another video entirely.
+(For an explanation of the difference between nociception and pain, see the post “Do Fish Feel Pain?“)

-But even if we assume their death is painless–and we all know what assumptions do–it is still a death, and a human-induced premature one at that.
+Even if we assume their death is painless—and we all know what assumptions do—it is still a death, and a human-induced, premature one at that.

 An alternative to this method of silk production has arisen called “peace silk” or “Ahimsa silk” after the Sanskrit term for non-violence.
 There are a number of sources and methods under the “peace silk” umbrella and not all are much different than the traditional approach.
 The most idealized version of peace silk is that which is harvested in the wild from the empty cocoons of silk moths.

 Eri silk, for one, is made from the cocoons of Samia ricini, who leave a little hole in their cocoon from which they emerge.
 This type of silk cannot be processed like Bombyx mori silk and accounts for a very small portion of the silk market.
-Ahimsa silk, which I mentioned briefly earlier, is made from Bombyx mori who have been allowed to go through their metamorphosis and emerge from their cocoons before the cocoons are harvested.
+Ahimsa silk is made from Bombyx mori who have been allowed to go through their metamorphosis, and emerge from their cocoons before the cocoons are harvested.
 Peace silks are more expensive and less lustrous than traditionally farmed silk, due to the torn cocoons, and make up a small fraction of the overall silk industry.

-The clarity of various peace silk suppliers' actual practices can be difficult to ascertain.
-Silk moth cultivator Michael Cook wrote an article criticizing the various peace silk methods, pointing to the potential deaths inherent in the next generation of eggs and hatchlings and unrealistic idealized notion of wild-picked vacated cocoons.
-Now, Mr. Cook himself raises and kills silk worms, so his input on the possible ethical conflicts of peace silk is interesting to say the least.
-Peace silk producers have and will refute such criticisms, but I think it's important to fully and deeply investigate any so-called “humane” methods of animal product and byproduct production and to ask the question of whether the use of living beings in any form can be ethical.
+The clarity of various peace silk suppliers’ actual practices can be difficult to ascertain.
+Silk moth cultivator Michael Cook wrote an article criticizing the various peace silk methods, pointing to the potential deaths inherent in the next generation of eggs and hatchlings, and the unrealistic idealized notion of wild-picked vacated cocoons.16 Mr. Cook himself raises and kills silk worms, so his input on the possible ethical conflicts of peace silk is interesting to say the least.
+Peace silk producers have and will refute such criticisms,17 but I think it’s important to fully and deeply investigate any so-called “humane” methods of animal product and byproduct production, and to ask the question of whether the use of living beings in any form can be ethical.

 Regardless of their treatment, the fact remains that domesticated silk worms are exploited for their silk.
 They have been selectively bred with the sole purpose of producing as much silk as possible, much like the animals of the food industry who have been bred into disfigured absurdities to large to support their own bodyweight.
 The adult Bombyx mori cannot even fly.
-They also cannot eat due to their reduced mouthpart and small heads, a fact which is often cited as evidence of human manipulation, but this is true of all saturniidae or giant silk moths.
+They also cannot eat due to their reduced mouthpart and small heads—a fact which is often cited as evidence of human manipulation, but this is actually true of all saturniidae (giant silk moths).18

 Still, these beings are bred, enslaved, and slaughtered for an unnecessary luxury fabric.